 I love playing with gravity.
 Riding MTB in the woods and forests.
 In the past, I was playing more time with motorcycle, snowmobile.
 I love the sounds in the woods – bird call, sounds of winds and water.
 Calm down myself.
 Look into myself.
 Solicitude.
 With our products, I can be in the woods as quick as possible.
 These days, I was enjoying long-ride with my human power to climb up the hills.
 I enjoy the gravity that I earn with only my power – no assist of the engine.

-Hajime “Jim” Aota is the CEO and Managing Director of Yamaha Motor Ventures and Laboratory Silicon Valley (YMVSV).
+Hajime “Jim” Aota is the Chairman of Yamaha Motor Ventures and Laboratory Silicon Valley (YMVSV).

 Jim comes from Yamaha Motor Corporation, Ltd. headquarters based in Iwata, Japan.
 Before being promoted to CEO, he led the Corporate Planning Division which is responsible for playing a crucial role in continuing the growth strategy of the entire global Yamaha Motor Group.
 Mr. Aota was also a leader in making Yamaha’s 2030 long-term vision "Art for Human Possibilities" and continues to inspire its success.